mitch7391/homebridge-cmd4-AdvantageAir/docs/thermostat-control-design.md

 ## Target temperature

-Accept finite numbers within 16-32 degrees Celsius.
+Accept whole numbers within 16-32 degrees Celsius.
 Do not coerce strings, clamp values, or silently round them in the planner.
-The HomeKit characteristic advertises 16-32 Celsius and the HAP default 0.1-degree step; the Home app decides how to present its slider.
+The HomeKit characteristic advertises 16-32 Celsius and a 1-degree step; the Home app decides how to present its slider.
 Temperature display units are Celsius for this initial legacy layout.
 Changing that display characteristic produces no controller write.